INTERVIEW-Russian central banker sees no need for capital controls

-same pace of capital outflows as at the end of 2008 and sees no
+same pace of capital outflows as it did at the end of 2008 and

 "We do not see the objective need of capital control